x1-labs/tachyon/docs/src/operations/setup-a-validator.md

 su - sol
 ```

-## Install agave-validator on Remote Machine
+## Install tachyon-validator on Remote Machine

-Your remote machine will need `agave-validator` installed to run the Agave validator
+Your remote machine will need `tachyon-validator` installed to run the Agave validator
 software.
 For simplicity, install the application with user `sol`.
 Refer again to
 [build from source](../cli/install.md#build-from-source).